Utopia (book): Historical context

-Utopia was begun while More was an envoy in the Low Countries in May 1515.
-More started by writing the introduction and the description of the society that would become the second half of the work, and on his return to England, he wrote the "dialogue of counsel".
-He completed the work in 1516.
-In the same year, it was printed in Leuven under Erasmus's editorship and after revisions by More it was printed in Basel in November 1518.
+Utopia began while More was an envoy in the Low Countries in May 1515.
+More started by writing the introduction and the description of the society that would become the second half of the work, and on his return to England, he wrote the "dialogue of counsel."
+The work was completed in September of 1516 and was given to Desiderius Erasmus.
+In the same year, it was printed in Leuven under Erasmus's editorship, and after revisions by More, it was printed in Basel in November 1518.
 It was not until 1551, sixteen years after More's execution, that it was first published in England as an English translation by Ralph Robinson.
+As noted in a study by David Weil Baker, which was discussed by William T. Cotton, there was a second translation by Ralph Robinson in 1556.
 Gilbert Burnet's translation of 1684 is probably the most commonly cited version.